fluffos/fluffos/docs/efun/internals/get_config.md

 ### SYNOPSIS

-    string | int get_config( int );
+    string | int get_config( int option );

 ### DESCRIPTION

     This efun is used to query the driver's various config settings.
-    Please refer to the "runtime_config.h" include file for a list of  cur‐ rently recognized options.
+    Please refer to the "runtime_config.h" include file for a list of currently recognized options.

 ### SEE ALSO

     /include/runtime_config.h